 \subsection{Results and Outline of the Paper}

 After briefly reviewing related work in \secref{sec:related} and introducing some basic notation in \secref{sec:prelim}, we formally define \phrag's methods in \secref{sec:phrag-methods}.
 In \secref{sec:computation}, we analyze the computational complexity of \phrag's methods and we provide algorithms for computing them.
 The algorithms for the \opti variants are based on mixed-integer linear and quadratic programming.
 In \secref{sec:representation}, we consider the representation axioms mentioned above.
-We show that the sequential variant satisfies PJR, making it one of few polynomial-time computable method with this property.
+We show that the sequential variant satisfies PJR, making it one of few committee monotonic methods with this property.
 Moreover, we show that the \opti variants satisfy \emph{perfect representation (PR)}, a further representation axiom introduced by \citet{SFF+17a}.
 The latter result provides a contrast to PAV, which is known to violate~PR.
 In \secref{sec:apportionment}, we discuss the relation between \phrag's methods and the apportionment problem~\citep{BaYo82a}.